-Emerson serves on the board of the U.S. Chamber of Commerce which has taken controversial policy positions that may be misaligned with the Company's business interests.
-For example, in the past, the Chamber has challenged the science of climate change along with proposed regulatory responses.
-Emerson does not disclose its payments to the Chamber, nor the portion of the Company's dues used for lobbying.
-Without transparency and accountability, Company assets could be used for objectives contrary to the long-term interests of Emerson and/or its shareholders.
+For example, Emerson serves on the boards of the U.S. Chamber of Commerce (the Chamber) and the National Association of Manufacturers (NAM) which have taken controversial policy positions that may be misaligned with the Company's business interests and stated Environmental Principles.
+In the past, both associations have questioned the science of climate change and sued the Environmental Protection Agency to block the implementation of the Clean Power Plan.
+However, Emerson does not disclose its payments to the Chamber or NAM, nor the portion of the Company's payments used for lobbying.

-For the past two years, at least 40 percent of shareholders have supported this proposal.
-As a result, we encourage the Board to respond by requiring comprehensive lobbying disclosure.
+For the past three years, Emerson shareholders have voted on this proposal and each time around 40 percent of the shares voted have supported it.
+We urge the Board to respond by instituting comprehensive lobbying disclosure.